AndreaDiotallevi/learning-journal/job-hunting.md

   - Apply for Junior JavaScript Software Engineer at [Tray.io](https://tray.io/)
   - Apply for Full Stack Developer at Aspinals
   - Apply for Frontend Engineer at CausaLens
+  - Apply for Full Stack Engineer at Genflow